Mayurbhanj district: Tribes and communities

-The Odia people form the largest population segment.
-Their castes are the same as that of the neighbouring district of Balasore.
-A distinctive feature is the presence of many communities that originally hailed from West Bengal but have completely integrated with the Odia population in the last two centuries.
-The Odias are especially dominant in the Kaptipada subdivision and in the adjoining blocks of Sadar.
-Odia Scheduled Castes make up 7.32% of the population and belong to a wide variety of groups, with no one community dominating.
+Tribals constitute the largest section of the population, forming slightly more than half.
+The Santal are the largest tribe and the second-largest group in the district as a whole after the Odia people.
+The Ho people form the second-largest tribal group, followed by the Bhumij.
+The Santal and Ho speak respective language among themselves, but have also acquired some degree of fluency in Odia.
+Their languages belong to the Munda languages family and are therefore distinct from the prevalent Indo-Aryan languages, such as Odia, Hindi, and Bengali, spoken in the region.
+The Bhumij, however, have mostly adopted Odia as their language.
+Other tribes, including the Bathudi, Bhuyan, and Gond, as well as the Sounti and Kharia, speak Odia.

-Tribals are the largest group forming 58.72% of the population.
-The Santal people are the largest tribe and are the second-largest group in the district as a whole.
-Increasingly, the Santals settled in Mayurbhanj acquired some degree of fluency in Odia while continuing to speak Santali among themselves.
-The Ho people form the second largest tribal group followed by the Bhumij.
-All three tribes speak languages that are a part of the Munda languages family and are therefore distinct from the prevalent Indo Aryan languages of Odia, Hindi and Bengali, that are spoken nearby.
-The Bhumij, on the other hand, have mostly adopted Odia as their language.
-Other tribes include the Odia-speaking Bathudi, Bhuyan and Gonds, as well as the Sounti and Kharia.
 As per 1931 census, the district comprised 131 different communities, primarily by Santal (28.61%), Ho (Kolha) (12.07%), Bhumij (8.71%), Kudmi Mahato (6.77%), Bathudi (5.19%), Goura (4.39%), Pana Tanti (3.38%), Bhuyan (2.62%), Khandaita (2.23%), Bhanja Purana (2.2%) and other communities like Kamar, Kumbhar, Gond, Kharia, Brahmin, Teli, Saunti, Dhoba, Tanti, Gola, Dom, Bhandari, Karana, Patra, Baisnaba, Ghasi, Sadgop, Mahali, Sabara, Amanta, Sundhi, Pan (Jena Pan), Purana, Keut, Hadi, Dhandachhatra Majhi, Raju, Kshatriya, Ujia, Bagal, Gouria, Rarhi, Oraon, Baisa, Karua, Thatari, Sahara, Kayastha, Rajuar, Munda constitute 20.35% with each community shared by 0.9% to 2.0%.
 The rest of 3.24% was shared by minority communities whose population below 1,000 in the district.